Pa3u3u/wild-breeze/doc/MODULES.md

 ## Events

-  - `mouse next` — next display if there are more than 1
+  - `mouse next` — next display if there is more than one
-  - `mouse prev` — previous display if there are more than 1
+  - `mouse prev` — previous display if there is more than one
   - `mouse left click` — start or stop automatic switching between displays if enabled by the `switch` configuration parameter